 The memory slots support up to two 288-pin DDR4 DIMMs in Dual-Channel mode.
-Dual-Channel mode will be enabled only upon using two sticks of supported memory; using one stick of memory will lower the board to Single-Channel mode, which may significantly lower performance.
-64GB of RAM is supported in a 2x32GB configuration.
-At the time of this manual's release, this motherboard officially supports up to 4800MHz+ speeds.
-These speeds cannot be guaranteed, however, because Intel[®] only certifies the speed of the memory controller up to 2933MHz for Comet Lake-S processors.
+Dual-Channel mode will be enabled only upon using two or four sticks of supported memory, according to the installation guide above; using one or three sticks of memory will lower the board to Single-Channel mode, which may significantly lower performance.
+32GB of RAM is supported in a 2x16GB configuration; 32GB modules are \NOT\ officially supported.
+At the time of this manual's release, this motherboard officially supports up to 4600MHz+ speeds.
+These speeds cannot be guaranteed, however, because Intel® only certifies the speed of the memory controller up to 2666MHz for Coffee Lake-S processors.